North Dakota

 Substitute Notice:

-An entity may provide substitute notice if (1) the cost of providing notice would exceed $250,000, (2) the notification population exceeds 500,000, or (3) the entity does not have sufficient contact information.
-Substitute notice must include: (1) email notice, where an email address is available; (2) conspicuous posting on the entity’s webpage, if one is maintained; and (3) notice to statewide media.
+An entity may provide substitute notice if it can show one of the following: (1) the cost of providing notice would exceed $250,000, or (2) the notification population exceeds 500,000, or (3) the entity does not have sufficient contact information.
+Substitute notice must include: (1) Electronic notice, where an email address is available; (2) conspicuous posting on the entity’s webpage, if one is maintained; and (3) notice to major statewide media.

 Remediation Services: